benbrastmckie/ModalHistory/problem_sets/README.md

 Rather, asking good questions is often a very helpful contribution as this will help to surface issues that might otherwise go overlooked or under-explained.
 It is also important to remember that we are all coming from different formal backgrounds, where both asking and trying to answer questions are some of the best means by which to learn.

-If you have any general or specific questions, feel free to open an issue in this repo which is reserved for collaboration on problem sets (including technical problems).
+If you have any general or specific questions, feel free to open an [issue](https://github.com/benbrastmckie/ModalHistory/issues) which is reserved for collaboration on problem sets (including technical problems).
-Note that the issues here are separate from the issues on the main repo which are intended for questions and comments about the readings or other philosophical quandaries.
 Also note that issues should strive to be separated by topic, e.g., one issue per problem unless it is the same specific issue in multiple problems.
 It is a low-stakes judgment call where to divide issues, so don't worry too much about it.